Heliophysics Science Division: Interstellar Boundary Explorer

-The Interstellar Boundary Explorer, or IBEX, images the outer boundaries of the heliosphere, focusing on how the solar wind interacts with the interstellar medium and its magnetic fields at the very edges of our Solar System.
+The Interstellar Boundary Explorer, or IBEX, images the outer boundaries of the heliosphere, focusing on how the solar wind interacts with the interstellar medium and its magnetic fields at the very edges of the Solar System.
 IBEX maps the region by measuring the energetic neutral atoms that are created near the boundary, creating a new map every six months.
 After completing and analyzing the first maps, IBEX now monitors changes that correspond to variations in solar activity.

 Reuven Ramaty High Energy Solar Spectroscopic Imager

 The Reuven Ramaty High Energy Solar Spectroscopic Imager, or RHESSI, combines high-resolution imaging in hard X-rays and gamma rays with high-resolution spectroscopy to explore the basic physics of particle acceleration and energy release in solar flares.
 Such information improves our understanding of the fundamental processes that are involved in generating solar flares and coronal mass ejections.
 These super-energetic solar eruptive events are the most extreme drivers of space weather and present significant dangers in space and on Earth.